 Old Gin at Noodle, Texas

 tradition the name meant "nothing" or signified a dry creek bed.
-Settlement in the region
+Settlement

-had a store and in 1900 a post office opened which
+In 1898 Noodle had a store and in 1900 a post office opened which

 By 1920 the town had added a gin, a blacksmith shop, and a garage.